Duties & Power of Commissioners

 The Board is the primary taxing and appropriating authority.
 As such, the Board adopts the annual tax budget, levy taxes, adopts an annual appropriation for most county offices and approve most county expenditures.

 The Board of County Commissioners must also provide office space for many offices.
 To do so, they have the power to erect, furnish, and maintain county buildings.
-Other responsibilities of the commissioners include hearing and ruling on annexations, road petitions, approving drainage improvements through the petition ditch process, establishing water and sewer districts and making improvements, grant tax abatements, develop control measures such as subdivision regulations, zoning regulations, and floodplain regulations.
+Other responsibilities of the commissioners include hearing and ruling on annexations, establishing and vacating roads, approving drainage improvements through the petition ditch process, establishing water and sewer districts and making improvements, grant tax abatements, develop control measures such as subdivision regulations, zoning regulations, and floodplain regulations.